datapictechnology-create/DPReader/README.md

 # DPReader

-Standard Datapic Reader
-DATAPIC TECHNOLOGY
+DATAPIC TECHNOLOGY is a
-Frontend internet technology allowing secure storage & retrieval of data by encryption onto an image file ('Datapic').
+frontend internet technology allowing secure storage & retrieval of data by encryption onto an image file ('Datapic').
 Storage capacity: 4000 chrs.
 Data types include: TEXT, HTML, JavaScript, CSS.
 Facilitated by a Datapic writer/creator ('DATAPIC PRESS') & Datapic reader ('STANDARD DATAPIC READER').
 Datapics can be read by inputting Datapic web address to the reader.